RyanGreenup/Draftsmith/features.md

     - Use the same file open logic as insert link etc.
     - Progress bar for the user would be nice
         - Atleast a toast notification
+- Paths
+    - Should images be relative to the file or the notes directory
+        - Currently they are relative to the file
+- Titles
+    - The first heading should be the displayed title in everything, not the filename

 ## Next